MiguelSLz/ROS2_odom_to_websocket/README.md

 # ROS2_odom_to_websocket
-Package to create a websocket server and send odom messages.
+Docker image with ros2_ws with package to create a websocket server and send odom messages.